rusefi/rusefi_documentation/Hardware/Proteus/Proteus.md

 Any debugger compatible with the standard 10-pin Cortex Debug Header should work, though the [STLINK-V3 Mini](https://www.st.com/en/development-tools/stlink-v3mini.html) is recommmended.
 It's available for $10-12 US from normal distributors like Mouser/Digikey.
 A ribbon cable is included so the connector and programmer are all that's required to debug on Proteus.

+# Wiring

+10A Power GND, 12V_MR
+5A ETB
+2A Low side, High side

 # Adapters DONE